top of page

 About the Project

-Orange County Transportation Authority in conjunction with City of Santa Ana has partnered with Walsh Constructor to deliver the OC Streetcar Project.
+Orange County Transportation Authority in conjunction with City of Santa Ana have partnered with Walsh Constructor to deliver the OC Streetcar Project.

-The OC Streetcar will increase transportation options and provide greater access along its 4.15-mile route between downtown Santa Ana and Garden Grove.
+OC Streetcar will increase transportation options and provide greater access along its 4.15-mile route between downtown Santa Ana and Garden Grove.
+On March 4, 2019, the Orange County Transportation Authority (OCTA) issued Notice to Proceed with construction to Walsh Contractor.
+Construction activities are underway.

 Shoreline Drive Realignment Project